mfouesneau/ezpadova/doc/index.rst

 Example Usage
 -------------
 Since v2.0, ezpadova combines all queries through a single function, :func:`ezpadova.parsec.get_isochrones`.

-.. deprecated:: 2.0
-    The following examples are deprecated and will be removed in the next version.
-Please use the new interface :func:`ezpadova.parsec.get_isochrones` instead.

 The following example queries the Padova service to retrieve a set of isochrones spanning ages and metallicities.